So, you've seen or heard the word "condotel" and now you want to better understand what that is and what it means.

 While a hotel is a business, usually operated by a single person or corporation, a condotel is a building comprised of many small units that are individually owned.
 In a condotel, you own your unit and all of the owners together share an undivided interest in the common areas of the building (like hallways, amenities, the roof, etc.)

 Similar to other condos, unit owners are members of the building's homeowners association.
 Members elect a Board of Directors to run the Association, and that board might vote to hire a manager or a management company to handle day-to-day operations around the complex.
-The board may also hire a rental management company to market and manage rentals, or they may hire a hotel managers and staff to handle all rental operations.
+The board may also hire a rental management company to market and manage rentals, or they may hire a hotel manager and staff to handle all rental operations.
 Some complexes may even require that you use the designated rental management company or front desk when renting out your unit.

 Can I live in one?

 Condotels are zoned differently than traditional condos.
 They're zoned as hotels, which means this unit CANNOT be your primary residence.
-And and most buildings have set some limits on how many consecutive days you can stay in the unit, though the restrictions can vary dramatically from one building to the next.
+And most buildings have set some limits on how many consecutive days you can stay in the unit, though the restrictions can vary dramatically from one building to the next.